miadugas/Pigeonhole/README.md

 The application is responsive, ensuring that it adapts to multiple screen sizes.

-GET and POST routes for retrieving and adding new data (Lindsey Brown) Spotify API (Peter Augros)
+Back end - GET and POST routes for retrieving and adding new data (Lindsey Brown) Back end - Spotify API (Peter Augros)
-Foundation framework (Mia Dugas & Caitlynn Davis) Follows the MVC paradigm
+Front end - Foundation framework (Mia Dugas & Caitlynn Davis) Follows the MVC paradigm

  Live Site: https://pigeonhole-music.herokuapp.com/